ESPRI-Mod/synda/sdr/README.md

 # Synda REPL

-'Synda REPL' module is a shell for the 'Synda transfer' module (experimental).
+Synda REPL module is a shell for Synda transfer module (experimental).